kachence/FRED-data-task/README.md

 # Overview

 This solution to the ETL pipeline task for storing data fetched from the FRED API approaches the task at hand by utilizing various AWS services, all serving a different purpose for creating a robust, efficient, and reliable ETL pipeline.
-Namely, the services that this solution uses are: S3, Lambda, Glue, Athena, CloudWatch, and EventBridge.
+Namely, the services that this solution uses are: **S3, Lambda, Glue, Athena, CloudWatch, and EventBridge**.
 Additionally, all of the code is written in Python, data formatting is done with Pandas, and to connect to the Amazon services the AWS SDK for pandas (awswrangler) was used.

 The following sections explain the design choices made when approaching this task, including the architecture of the solution, how the code should be ran, and the provided interface to access the data.